This is the AWS CDK v2 Developer Guide. The older CDK v1 entered maintenance on June 1, 2022 and ended support on June 1, 2023.

 Cloud assembly schema version mismatch: Maximum schema version supported is 3.0.0, but found 4.0.0.
 Please upgrade your CLI in order to interact with this app.

-To resolve this error, update the AWS CDK CLI to a version compatible with the required cloud assembly version, or to the latest available version.
+To resolve this error, update the CDK CLI to a version compatible with the required cloud assembly version, or to the latest available version.
 The alternative (downgrading the construct library modules your app uses) is generally not recommended.

 Note